DorukKantarcioglu/panic-at-the-devops/README.md

 * If a student is not vaccinated, it will keep track of his covid test intervals and remaining time until next test

 * Advice professors to make the lectures hybrid/online according to the percentage of covid-negative students in the section.

+* Library and Sports Center will use an appointment system which allows limited number of students at a time.

+* There will be a live counter on student services so that administration make arrangements.

+* Send notifications to cheer up people at the university during the pandemic ( i.e motivational quotes)

+* Distribute smoking students to different areas evenly, alert each student in the smoking area if one of the students from the same area is risky.

 **Roles:**
 1. Admin